 - Mayonnaise, tuna, lettuce, and radish

-These fathead bagels must be chilled or frozen.
-In fact, the dough contains cheese and eggs, so it won’t store more than 24 hours in the pantry.
+These keto bagels with almond flour must be chilled or frozen.
+The dough contains cheese and eggs, so it won’t store for more than 24 hours in the pantry.

-I recommend placing the keto bagels in a sealed container in the fridge for up to 3 days.
+I recommend placing the keto bagels in an airtight container in the refrigerator for up to 3 days.

 Otherwise, freeze and thaw the day before on the kitchen countertop at room temperature.

 The next day, slice the keto bagel and bring it into a bread toaster to add crispiness.